 The Grand Canyon – what can you say about the biggest canyon in the world?
 It is genuinely awesome.
-Millions of years of geological history are in this park plus so many beautiful hikes, walks, climbs, and amazing views.
+Millions of years of geological history are in this park plus so many beautiful hikes walks, climbs, and amazing views.

 Antelope Canyon – this slot canyon has two separate sections which are both extremely scenic – Upper Antelope Canyon (The Crack) and Lower Antelope Canyon (The Corkscrew).
 Unforgettable.

-Cathedral Rock – a natural sandstone butte that sits on the Sedona skyline and one of the most scenic hikes in the US.
+Cathedral Rock – a natural sandstone butte that sits on the Sedona skyline and is one of the most scenic hikes in the US.
 The 1.5-mile round trip can be steep in places and does require some climbing but the views are more than worth it.

 Vermilion Cliff National Monument – located in northern Coconino county, drive by the US Highway 89A between Jacob Lake and Marble Canyon to reach this monument.
 Hike and explore – there are loads of great sights like White Pocket, Navajo Bridge, the Wave and more.

-Grand Falls Navajo – also known as the Chocolate Falls due to the colour of its water, this natural waterfall is about 30 miles from Flagstaff.
+Grand Falls Navajo – also known as the Chocolate Falls due to the color of its water, this natural waterfall is about 30 miles from Flagstaff.
 These falls are said to be taller than Niagara Falls at 185 feet.